Tenerife airport disaster: Collision

-Captain Veldhuyzen van Zanten was KLM's chief of flight training and one of their most senior pilots.
-About two months before the accident, he had conducted the Boeing 747 qualification check on the co-pilot of Flight 4805.
+Veldhuyzen van Zanten was KLM's chief of flight training and one of their most senior pilots.
+About two months before the accident, he had conducted the Boeing 747 qualification check on the first officer of Flight 4805.
 His photograph was used for publicity materials such as magazine advertisements, including the inflight magazine on board PH-BUF.
 KLM had suggested initially that Veldhuyzen van Zanten should help with the investigation, unaware that he was the captain who had been killed in the accident.

 Victims

-Both airplanes were destroyed in the collision.
-All 248 passengers and crew aboard the KLM plane died, as did 335 passengers and crew aboard the Pan Am plane, primarily due to the fire and explosions resulting from the fuel spilled and ignited in the impact.
+Both aircraft were destroyed in the collision.
+All 248 passengers and crew aboard the KLM plane died, as did 335 passengers and crew (mostly the flight attendants and a purser) aboard the Pan Am plane, primarily due to the fire and explosions resulting from the fuel spilled and ignited in the impact.
 The other 61 passengers and crew aboard the Pan Am aircraft survived.
 There were initially 70 survivors, but 9 passengers later died of their injuries.
-Among the survivors were the captain, first officer, and flight engineer.
-Most of the survivors on the Pan Am walked out onto the intact left wing, the side away from the collision, through holes in the fuselage structure.
+Among the survivors were the captain, first officer, flight engineer, and four flight attendants.
+Most of the survivors on the Pan Am plane walked out onto the intact left wing, the side away from the collision, through holes in the fuselage structure.

 The Pan Am's engines were still running for a few minutes after the accident despite first officer Bragg's intention to turn them off.
-The top part of the cockpit, where the engine switches were located, had been destroyed in the collision, and all control lines were severed, leaving no means for the flight crew to control the aircraft's systems.
+The roof of the cockpit, where the engine switches were located, had been destroyed in the collision, and all control lines were severed, leaving no means for the flight crew to control the aircraft's systems, including engine fire extinguishers.
 Survivors waited for rescue, but it did not come promptly, as the firefighters were initially unaware that there were two aircraft involved and were concentrating on the KLM wreck hundreds of meters away in the thick fog and smoke.
 Eventually, most of the survivors on the wing dropped to the ground below.

+The Pan Am flight fatalities included 53 passengers from Orange County, California, mostly retirees on package tours.